 Due to the financial crisis in 2008 and the subsequent deep recession in Iceland, public sentiment towards the banking sector has at times been negative.
 Any such negative sentiment could ultimately be reflected in political and legislative decisions which could have material adverse effects on the Bank.
 One possibility which has been discussed in Iceland is the potential for a law requiring the separation of commercial banking activities from investment banking activities, which could require the Bank to divest or otherwise restructure some of its most significant operations.
-In March 2017, the Minister of Finance established a committee to examine foreign legislation regarding the separation of commercial and investment banking activities and to evaluate whether there are other means to limit the risks of universal banking besides a separation, and committee findings were published in June 2017.
-The Minister of Finance has established a second committee to review the findings of the first committee and to determine whether there is a reason for making changes to the current environment and, if appropriate, to propose such changes.
-The committee's mandate requested that findings be published before 1 November 2017; however, no results have yet been published.
+Since 2017, the Minister of Finance has established various committees to examine the structure of the banking system in Iceland.
+In February 2018, the Minister of Finance announced a committee for the preparation of a white paper focusing on a full strategic review of the Icelandic financial system.
+The white paper has now been completed and submitted to the Minister of Finance and Economic Affairs.
+The white paper was made available on 13 December 2018 and is currently in the Icelandic government's consultation portal, where comments are invited until 15 January 2019.
+The white paper will form part of parliamentary discussion, once the Icelandic Parliament is in its 2019 spring session.

-Although no such requirement has yet been proposed or enacted, no assurance can be given that such a law or similar or related measures will not be proposed and ultimately enacted, which could have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Covered Bonds.
+Although no changes have yet been proposed or enacted, no assurance can be given that such a law or similar or related measures will not be proposed and ultimately enacted, which could have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Covered Bonds.